October 24, 2019 from 10h00-11h30 or 14h00-15h30

-In this roundtable Mike Donison will summarize the election results with some analysis of how it turned out.
-He will comment on the role he played in the campaign as a participant and/or observer.
-He will also speak about how his faith shapes his perspective on these issues.
+In this roundtable Mike Donison and Lucas Malinowski will summarize the election results with an analysis of the outcome.
+They will comment on the role they played in the campaign as observers.
+They will also speak about how their faith shapes their perspectives on the election results.

 Mr. Mike Donison

-He has experience working with cabinet ministers - first as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80), later as Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, BC (1980-82).
+He has worked with cabinet ministers, including as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80) and Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, B.C.
+(1980-82).

-Since 2011, he has served as the Chancellor of the Anglican Network in Canada (ANIC) which is the Canadian Diocese of the Anglican Church in North America (ACNA).
+Since 2011 he has served as the Chancellor of the Anglican Network in Canada (ANIC).